Zimbabwe leader angered by video of security forces’ abuse

-HARARE, Zimbabwe (AP) — Zimbabwe’s president Monday said he was “appalled” by a televised report showing abuses by security forces.
+HARARE, Zimbabwe (AP) — Zimbabwe’s president Monday said he was “appalled” by a televised report showing abuses by security forces in a continuing crackdown.

 President Emmerson Mnangagwa, on his official Twitter account, said was unhappy at the video, broadcast by Sky News, showing security forces hitting a man who had been arrested.
 Mnangagwa said he “instructed that the individuals behind this be arrested.”

-A crackdown on recent protests over a sharp rise in fuel prices continued Monday, with witnesses, human rights groups and the opposition reporting abuses by the military, the police and ruling party gangs, especially in working class and poor suburbs across the country.
+Angry protests against the government’s drastic fuel price hikes provoked a harsh crackdown by police and military in which 12 have been killed and 300 wounded, scores by gunshot wounds, according to doctors and rights groups.
+Long after the protests ended, the military clampdown continues with forces going house to house to carry out arbitrary arrests, beatings, torture, abductions and rapes, according to rights groups.
+Many opposition figures and civic leaders have gone into hiding.
+The crackdown continued Monday, with witnesses, human rights groups and the opposition reporting abuses by the military, the police and ruling party gangs, especially in working class and poor suburbs across the country.

-Mnangagwa briefly brought hope to crisis-weary Zimbabweans when he took over from longtime ruler Robert Mugabe in November 2017, but his rule has been marked by reports of abuse by security forces.
+Mnangagwa, who briefly brought hope to crisis-weary Zimbabweans when he took over from longtime ruler Robert Mugabe in November 2017, encouraged “those impacted to contact the authorities and file an official complaint.”

 Most Read Nation & World Stories